bensnell/ofxRTLS/README.md

 Take a look at the examples for a more in-depth look at using ofxRTLS with ofxMotive and ofxOpenVRTracker.

 ## Examples
-There are two examples, one for Motive and one for OpenVR.
-In fact, the two examples are nearly identical; the only two differences being:
+There are examples for Motive and for OpenVR.
+When possible, another example has been provided with postprocessing enabled.
+The only differences between the examples include:

-- the defined constant in `example/src/ofApp.h`
+- The Property Sheet included, either `RTLS_MOTIVE.props` or `RTLS_OPENVR.props`
-- which one of either ofxOpenVRTracker or ofxMotive is included in `addons.make`
+- The Addons included in `addons.make`
+- The definition of `RTLS_ENABLE_POSTPROCESS`

-To run the examples, first declare the appropriate Preprocessor Definition (see "Setup").
-Then follow the specific setup instructions for whichever addon you are using (ofxMotive or ofxOpenVRTracker).
-For example, you will need to copy the required Motive libraries, and profile and calibration files into the `bin` directory if you are using ofxMotive.
+To run the examples, follow the specific setup instructions for whichever addon you are using (ofxMotive or ofxOpenVRTracker), then run.

 ## Troubleshooting